RBS to sell $2.2 billion Citizens shares to take stake below 25 percent

-LONDON State-backed Royal Bank of Scotland (RBS.L) intends to sell up to $2.2 billion shares in U.S. bank Citizens (CFG.N), which would cut its stake in that business to less than a quarter.
+LONDON State-backed Royal Bank of Scotland (RBS.L) intends to sell up to $2.2 billion (1.41 billion pounds) shares in U.S. bank Citizens (CFG.N), which would cut its stake in that business to less than a quarter.

 RBS said on Tuesday it would sell 75 million Citizens shares in a public offer, plus an option to sell up to another 11.25 million.